TLESORT/State-Representation-Learning-An-Overview/README.md

 * State-of-the-art GANs for unsupervised representation learning: BEGAN,  BiGAN, CycleGAN and pixel based GAN.
 See Allan Ma survey to appear soon.

 * Learning to generate images with perceptual similarity metrics.
 ICIP 2017.

+* GLO: "Optimizing the Latent Space of Generative Networks" Piotr Bojanowskii, Armand Joulin, David Lopez-Paz, and Arthur Szlam.
+Summary by LeCunn:
+Short story: GLO model (Generative Latent Optimization) is a generative model in which a set of latent variables is optimized at training time to minimize a distance between a training sample and a reconstruction of it produced by the generator.
+This alleviates the need to train a discriminator as in GAN.
+Slightly less short story: GLO, like GAN and VAE, is a way to train a generative model under uncertainty on the output.
+A generative model must be able to generate a whole series of different outputs, for example, different faces, or different bedroom images.
+Generally, a set of latent variables Z is drawn at random every time the model needs to generate an output.
+These latent variables are fed to a generator G that produces an output Y(e.g. an image) Y=G(Z).
+Different drawings of the latent variable result in different images being produced, and the latent variable can be seen as parameterizing the set of outputs.
+In GAN, the latent variable Z is drawn at random during training, and a discriminator is trained to tell if the generated output looks like it's been drawn from the same distribution as the training set.
+In GLO, the latent variable Z is optimized during training so as to minimize some distance measure between the generated sample and the training sample Z* = min_z = Distance(Y,G(Z)).
+The parameters of the generator are adjusted after this minimization.
+The learning process is really a joint optimization of the distance with respect to Z and to the parameters of G, averaged on a training set of samples.
+After training, Z can be sampled from their allowed set to produce new samples.
+Nice examples are shown in the paper.
+GLO belongs to a wide category of energy-based latent variable models: define a parameterized energy function E(Y,Z), define a "free energy" F(Y) = min_z E(Y,Z).
+Then find the parameters that minimize F(Y) averaged over your training set, making sure to put some constraints on Z so that F(Y) doesn't become uniformly flat (and takes high values outside of the region of high data density).
+This basic model is at the basis of sparse modeling, sparse auto-encoders, and the "predictive sparse decomposition" model.
+In these models, the energy contains a term that forces Z to be sparse, and the reconstruction of Y from Z is linear.
+In GLO, the reconstruction is computed by a deconvolutional net.

 #################